Google Search Console is a free tool that allows you to see reports on how your site is being indexed and performing in Google Search properties.

 Google Search Console will look for all Google Analytics accounts associated with your logged in email address.
 As long as the email address you’re using is verified with Google Analytics, Search Console will also give you ownership status of your Search Console property.

-• Google Search Console Verification using Google Tag Manager.
+5. Verify site in Google Search Console via Google Tag Manager

 Just like Google Analytics, if you’re already using Google Tag Manager, you can verify your site within a single click.
 All you’ll need to have the Google Tag Manager container snippet active on your site.